robmadden/unity/unity_outline.md

     - Introduction to interfaces and what they're good for
     - Introduction to abstract classes and what they're good for
     - Introduction to exception handling
-    - Go over some basic debugging by introducing an error and stepping through code
+    - Introduction to basic debugging by catching excepions and stepping through buggy code

 After Hello World is built, describe the major principles of Object Orient Programming and the difference between functional and object orient programming.
     - Abstraction